sammaicodes/BusinessLookup.Solution/README.md

     * _To begin using the MVC application, run the command `$dotnet run`_
     * _To see the raw data via the browser: 'localhost:5000/api/localBusinesses'_
     * _To see the data in json format or to explore CRUD functionality, use postman: 'localhost:5000/api/localBusinesses'_
+    * _To see all the endpoints and CRUD functionality; visit 'http://localhost:5000/swagger/' (make sure the application is running)_

+## Sample Query

+* _To search through a specific property follow the following format in the browser: http://localhost:<port number>/api/<>/?RateReview=5_
 ## Known Bugs

 * _Nothing yet_